tychen742/introcscs/source/data/lab-edit-compile-run.rst

 #.
 Execute the program and debug to ensure the program runs as intended.<v>

 Tools like VS Code play a central role in walking through this workflow.
-For tools required in this book such as VS Code and the .NET Framework, see :ref:`development-tools`. <v>
+For how to isntall VS Code, the .NET SDK, and C# Dev Kit, see :ref:`development-tools`. <v>

 Goals
 -----

-Our primary goal to create and understand an Xamarin Studio setup that you can use to do all of the remaining homework assignments and labs for this course.
+To use VS Code to create your first .NET project for C# development.

-.. index: Xamarin Studio; solution and project
+.. index: VS Code

 .. _steps: